-PCS Officer Becomes An IAS Officer?
-Despite the sturdy opportunities in the private sector, the demand for administrative services is rising day by day.
+PCS Officer: Despite the sturdy opportunities in the private sector, the demand for administrative services is rising day by day.
 The increased number of applications received for the IAS and PCS posts is evidence of this.

 IAS being a more prestigious post, it is quite obvious that most of the PCS officers look forward to getting promoted to the IAS rank.
 However, promotion from PCS to IAS is quite a lengthy process.